whynotdev/MedicalRecordsManagementApp/README.md

 Apply Doctor – UI :>
 This refers to the user interface (UI) development for the "Apply Doctor" feature.
 It indicates implementing the UI for applying as a doctor.

+Display All Doctors :> Displaying a list of all doctors Apply Doctor – UI
+Notifications
+Doctors List
+Users List
+Admin Actions
+Update Doctor Profile
+Booking Screen UI
+Availability Check :>checking the availability of doctors for appointments.
+It might involve querying the database or external services to determine the available time slots.
+User Appointments :>managing user appointments, such as displaying upcoming or past appointments for a specific user Doctor Appointments

 Tech Stack:
 ReactJS
 MongoDB